yborger/Personal-Website/Idea_Tracking.md

 	bc the big projects should be organized by
-	^^-->i can make the program that gives a one sentence description of the artwork image? or i can pre-put them hmm [     ]--PORTFOLIO: finish phasecard stacking with scroll animation
+	^^-->i can make the program that gives a one sentence description of the artwork image? or i can pre-put them hmm [     ]--PORTFOLIO: finish phasecard stacking with scroll animation [     ]--PROJECT: new project concept -- the website accessibility checker? considering

 Tasks to complete -- NOT CODING